opengovsg/ts-template/docs/deploying/for-everyone.md

 corresponding environment variable as shown in the screenshots below.
 Also add `NODE_ENV`, and set that to `production`.

+(If you wish to use email OTPs for your application, sign up for an email service like SendGrid, then input the mail connection parameters as the relevant environment variables documented [here](../../backend/src/config/config.schema.ts).

 ![DigitalOcean - Database Params](images/digitalocean/db-params.png)

 ![DigitalOcean - Environment Variables](images/digitalocean/env-vars.png)